rdagumampan/strategic-management-and-innovation-specialization/README.md

 # strategic-management-and-innovation-specialization
 Study and working notes on Strategic Management and Innovation specialization from Copenhagen Business School (CBS)

-#### What is a strategy?
+#### What is a strategy and why do we care?
+- Strategy could determine if will succeed or fail
-- Strategic is competing to be unique and to gain sustainable competitive advantage
+- Strategy is competing to be unique and to gain sustainable competitive advantage
+- Strategy is a plan to create value (for customers, employees, suppliers)

+Resouces:
+- A plan is not a strategy - HBR / https://www.youtube.com/watch?v=iuYlGRnC7J8
+- What is strategy - HBR / https://www.youtube.com/watch?v=o7Ik1OB4TaE

-#### Mintzberg Five P's of Strategy
+#### Henry Mintzberg Five P's of Strategy
 1. Plan.
 A deliberate and concious course of action or guidelines made in advance to deal with a strategic situation.
 For example, a strategic plan to enter specific market or region and how steps identified on how to achieve it.
 - Analysis tools: PEST, SWOT